-The digital sector itself is energy and materials-intensive.
-According to the ITU estimate, the share of the global carbon footprint of our digital gadgets, the internet and the systems supporting them is 1.4 per cent.
-As the world prepares for increasingly decentralized internet models like Web 3.0, reliance on energy-intensive technologies like blockchain and AI computing could also increase.
-In terms of material demands, globally, the world produces as much as 50 million tons of electronic e-waste a year, worth over US$62.5 billion and more than the GDP of most countries.
-Only 20 percent of this e-waste is recycled.
-In order to meet the high demand for hardware, extraction of rare earth minerals and other precious metals like cobalt and lithium is increasing steadily.
+The digital sector is energy and materials-intensive.
+According to the ITU estimate, the share of the global carbon footprint of our digital devices, is 1.4 per cent and 4 per cent of electricity consumption.
+Further, enterprises’ digital carbon footprint is expected to grow significantly to 2129 MtCO2e in 2025 from the level of c1129 MtCO2e in 2021.
+As the world prepares for increasingly decentralized internet models like Web 3.0, the reliance on energy-intensive technologies like blockchain and AI computing could also increase.
+In terms of material demands , the world generated 53.6 million metric tons of e-waste in 2019, which is estimated to have a raw material value of $US57 billion.
+Only 17.4 per cent percent of this e-waste is formally collected and recycled.
+In order to meet the high demand for hardware, the extraction of rare earth elements and other precious metals like cobalt and lithium is increasing steadily.

-Addressing these challenges is more possible than ever before.
-We can collectively choose to build a future in which digital technologies accelerate and scale environmental and social sustainability, underpin sustainable societies and economies, and empower citizens and local communities.
+Addressing these challenges is feasible.
+We can collectively choose to build a future in which digital technologies accelerate and scale environmental and social sustainability.
+Used in this way, digital technologies have the power to underpin sustainable societies and economies, and educate and empower citizens and local communities.
 Accelerating sustainability with digital technologies will not happen without deliberate decisions.
 Indeed, if governed effectively and reflexively, the emerging digital products, services, platforms and business models can help address and unlock many of the systemic level barriers and perverse incentives that have inhibited sustainable markets, behaviors and lifestyles.

-The Coalition for Digital Environmental Sustainability (CODES) was formed as a multi-stakeholder alliance as a follow-up to the UN Secretary General’s Digital Cooperation Roadmap.
+The Coalition for Digital Environmental Sustainability (CODES) was formed as a multi-stakeholder and multi-strategic alliance, and follow-up to the UN Secretary-General’s Digital Cooperation Roadmap.
 The core goal is to engage our collective intelligence in designing and developing global governance and deployment frameworks that allow for the harnessing of the transformative capabilities of digital technologies to help drive environment and social sustainability, while mitigating their risks and unintended consequences .
 The CODES Action Plan, generated through a consultative process with the CODES community over the past 12 months, presents a set of key strategic priorities and targets that will enable the acceleration of environmental and social sustainability through digital technologies.
-To achieve this, a massive, coordinated effort is essential to ensure the needed shifts in mindsets across digital value chains, services, platforms and most importantly within business models.
-Thus redefining the social and economic objectives that are necessary for a sustainable planet in the digital age.
+To achieve this, a massive, coordinated effort is essential to ensure the needed shifts in mindsets across digital value chains, services, platforms and most importantly within business models,thus redefining the social and economic objectives that are necessary for an environmentally sustainable planet in the digital age.

+8a In the coming digital era marked by stable digital finance and creation of ethically-based prosperity, CODES can consider enlisting a cadre of youth to support issues of health, clean environment and water through entrepreneurship, empowerment and philanthropy.
+This concept could be tested in specific circumstances to support voluntary initiatives in climate change and the UNEP Programme of Work through the issuance of Non-fungible tokens (NFTs) as a new source of supplementing voluntary contributions.
+The impetus could be initiated through World Interfaith Harmony Week worldwide (A/RES/65/5).

 1.3 The Action Plan - Seizing the Opportunity